 - Suit — black, gray, or navy are safe bets

-- Skirts and slacks that resemble those from a suit
+- Slacks or skirts that resemble those from a suit

 - Cotton shirts in solids, prints, or muted plaids